Brain Press: Workshops

 Chasing and Repoussé: European, North American and Asian chasing techniques are discussed and taught, as is steel theory and tool making.
 Hammer design, alteration options and use, pitch making and it's control are discussed.
 Concrete pitchbowls are made.
 Tool types include forming, planishing, lining, veining, gadrooning, matting, side/set down, pearl punches, stamps, chain and pattern.
 There is an introduction to European and Asian chisel work.
 Cloth area inlay on steel is demonstrated.
 Control factors are defined.
 A truly general and deep exposure to the plastic world of chasing metal.Top

 Photography for Small Objects: A professional system for photographing items of jewelry scale is demonstrated which costs less than 60.00 (less the camera and tripod).
 Professional quality photography on this basic system is taught.
 Digital camera use, film types, lighting, miniature spotlighting, composition, drop shadow backgrounds, surface understanding and image creation are covered.
 PR. techniques are taught and sources shared.
-Needs access to rapid E6 developing (a 1 hour slide service).
-Participants shoot a roll of their own work .Workshop Subject List
+You will walk out taking publishable images of your work.Workshop Subject List

 Raising, Forming and Large Hollow Construction